 As a few of its advantages, Chainrift mentions that it has a simple interface, that the storage of asssets is secure and that the trading is really in real-time (without any delays).
 All of these advantages should indeed be considered important for any person interested in trading crypto.

 US-investors can trade here.
 But, US-investors should do their own assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may be restricted by state laws to trade wherever they want to.

 Chainrift Trading View

 Different exchanges have different trading views.
 And there is no “this overview is the best”-view.
 You should yourself determine which trading view that suits you the best.
-What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen cryptocurrency and order history.
+What the views normally have in common is that they all show the order book or at least part of the order book, a price chart of the chosen crypto and order history.
 They normally also have buy and sell-boxes.
-Before you choose an exchange, try to have a look at the trading view so that you can ascertain that it feels right to you.
+Before you choose an exchange, try to have a look at the trading view so that you can see that it feels right to you.
 The below is a picture of the trading view at Chainrift:

 Chainrift Trading fees

 The most important lesson to learn when picking a cryptocurrency exchange is that you must always check the fees.